Oct - 30 - 2012

 Every Halloween we hold a “carve-off”.
 It’s an excellent opportunity to bring friends together, enjoy adult beverages, and engage in a little Halloween spirited competition in the form of creative gourd carving.
 This year all carving had to be done free-hand (no tracing), although the design did not have to be original.
 Since Local Store Marketing is such a big part of what we do, I thought, “Why not make this large orange fruit (yes, pumpkins are technically a fruit) a statement piece for Cigar City Marketing.
 Show CCM a little LSM love.”
 Here is the finished product:

 Nice, simple and easily customizable for any other brand or market….which got me questioning whether others had gone down the path of glowing logos.
+You can also hire SEO Austin TX, if you want help with marketing or any SEO techniques.
 A few seconds worth of Google searching confirmed my suspicions.
 Of course others had capitalized on the corporate jack-o-lantern.
 In fact, I discovered “The Pumpkin Geek,” a man making a living off his incredible carving skills.
 While I’m not 100% sure it’s a lucrative career outside of October, there’s no question that he is talented, and a geek… In any case, check out his handy-work: http://thepumpkingeek.com/id10.html.
 Our work is clearly not of the same caliber, but in the spirit of Halloween we had to “LIGHT IT UP.”
 Full logo, however, proved a challenge we were not prepared to take, hence the initials.

 The candlelit pumpkin made for further Halloween marketing inspiration.
 Here are a few more Halloween themed LSM ideas: